18F/myusa-ux/research/concept-evaluation-201501.md

+# Current sign-on practices

 # Reactions to federated identity schemes
-* While government employees want single sign-on, they have qualms about commercial providers*
+While government employees want single sign-on, they have qualms about commercial providers

-*
-## Are government employees interested in using a single sign-on across government websites? #497
+### Are government employees interested in using a single sign-on across government websites? #497
+The short answer: yes.
+See:

-## How do government employees react to signing in with companies that are associated with a specific business function (such as Verizon or Paypal)? #522
+### How do government employees react to signing in with companies that are associated with a specific business function (such as Verizon or Paypal)? #522

-## How do government employees react to signing in using social network logins (e.g. Google)? #521
+### How do government employees react to signing in using social network logins (e.g. Google)? #521

 # Security and trust
 *Participants trusted that MyUSA was secure and authentic,